Notre Dame De Rouen – The Test of Time

 Back then, Notre Dame de Rouen started as a private home donated for worship in the Christian religion’s earliest days, with a double basilica later built on the site.
 In 396 A.D.
 (I mean seriously….) a bishop of Rouen erected an official church building and linked it with the original structure.
 All was well until 911 A.D., when Vikings came knocking about and ransacked the entire site.
 That’s right.
 Vikings.

 But a work of art is never truly finished.
 Through the rest of the 1200s and into the 1300s, builders added ample embellishments such as extra spires, wider, more ornate stained-glass, and choir lofts.
 Which is neat, if you think about it.
-It’s like each generation got to give this massive structure its own little bit of flare.
+It’s like each generation gave this massive structure its own little bit of flare.
 And all while France and England descended into mass chaos with religious revolutions and the Hundred Years War.
-Then there were the countless lightning strikes, storm damages, and other acts of God that picked away at the cathedral bit by bit.
+Then came the countless lightning strikes, storm damages, and other acts of God that picked away at the cathedral bit by bit.

 Through the 1400s, builders and designers struggled to keep up with the crumbling carvings and decaying center pieces.
 More towers went up, the main door was demolished and reinforced, and the gorgeous rose window came in the late 1400s.
 In 1514, some careless workers accidentally set one of the spires ablaze, and that too had to be rebuilt.

-As mankind left the Renaissance and crept towards a more modern and enlightened(ish) era, there was one curse they never shook off.
+As mankind left the Renaissance and crept towards a more modern and enlightened(ish) era, they still couldn’t shake off one of the biggest curses.
 War continued to wreak havoc on Europe, and Notre Dame de Rouen took a lot of hits from that.
 The Reformation saw another ransacking of the Rouen Cathedral, the French Revolution exposed it to yet more upheaval, and the spire caught fire once again in 1822.
-Then came the World Wars….
+Then the World Wars rolled through…

 While Notre Dame de Rouen escaped World War I, World War II was a different story.
 A bombing in April of 1944 completely leveled large portions of the historic cathedral.
 The entire south aisle collapsed, the pillars supporting the spire saw massive structural damage, and many of the priceless glass windows didn’t survive.
 As if that wasn’t bad enough, another bombing set fire to the church on June 1st of the same year.
 The tour pamphlet stated of that fire – “Words fail one to tell the distress of the people of Rouen beholding such a disaster.”
 Well, as we all watched Notre Dame Paris burn on live television, I think we can agree with the sentiment.
 The wholesale destruction of a building so old is indeed heartbreaking, a true loss to history and time.